tylermercer/personal-website/src/en/posts/faith/explicability-agency-and-forgiveness.md

 the same time, there may be multiple explicable decisions in a given situation.
 For example, when I feel hurt by another person, I can either respond with hurtfulness in kind, or I can choose to acknowledge my hurt without retaliating.
-Either of those choices is explicable---there are valid reasons to make the choice.
-But that does not eliminate my responsibility to choose.
+Either of those choices is explicable---there are valid reasons to make either choice.
+But that does not eliminate my ability and responsibility to choose.

 I'm reminded of a great quote by Victor Frankl: "Between stimulus and response there is a space.
 In that space lies our power to choose our response.
 In our